yossigor/NinjaVillage/game.md

     1. **Ninjas**.
 List of all the ninjas in the village.
     2. **Missions**.
 In this screen the player will be able to assign ninjas to missions and see the progress of current missions.

+### Selecting missions

+After completing the staring screen and selecting three legandary ninjas the player will be moved to the main screen.
+There he can pick a mission and start playing the game.
+He will pick some missions and click on a *next turn button* and the progress of the missions will be updated.

 ## Development and technology

 We will probably implement this game in Unity although this is not a final decision.
 Suggestions are welcome.

 The game will be completey open source because it is a project for learning game development.

+## Roadmap

+1. Complete the game description.
+2. Design the game screens (in draw.io or something simillar).
+3. Decide a technology that the game will be implemented in.
+4. Decide on a platform.
+5. Implement the first 10 minutes of the game.